OpenCombat/Ruleset/standard/characters/Tanky Boy.md

 ### Default Bonk
 Tags: damage, time-interval = 4
-Damages one enemy by 2 damage on one of the 4 cardinal directions.
+Damages one enemy by 1 damage on one of the 4 cardinal directions.
 1 range

 ### Guard Counter
 Tags: only-reaction, time-interval = 0
 Halfs the taken damage from the attacker and inflicts 1 damage back to the attacker.
+So you take the following damage floor(n / 2) → 3 damage would then inflict 1

 ### Interpose
 Tags: time-interval = 3